Andreatoppi/Progetto_RT/README.md

 # $./main

-To stop the execution Ctrl^C or ESC on terminal window.
+To stop the execution ESC or Ctrl^C in terminal window.

 # Customization